cardano-foundation/CIPs/CIP-?/README.md

 ### Binary representations and encodings

-On-chain, space is at a premium.
+On-chain, space comes at a premium.
 One way that space can be saved is with binary representations, which can potentially represent something much closer to the entropy limit, especially if the structure or value being represented has significant redundant structure.
 While some possibilities for a more efficient